 Our Purpose

-We are a group of people whose ancestors profited from and supported transatlantic slavery and its many related industries.
+We are a group of people whose ancestors supported and profited from transatlantic slavery and its many related industries.

 We encourage others who have similarly examined their family history to consider how personal charitable donations, according to their means, can help the futures of people in the Caribbean and Britain.
-But our main purpose is to lend our voices as heirs of those involved in the business of slavery to support campaigns for institutional and national reparative justice.
+But our main purpose is to lend our voices, as the ‘heirs’ of those involved in the business of slavery, to support campaigns for institutional and national reparative justice.

 • We encourage the UK government and other former colonial powers to open a dialogue with CARICOM concerning the plan.